Build predictable behaviour by teaching routines like curriculum content.

 Reduces work avoidance and disruption by building structured support that fades to independence.

-Improves on-task behaviour by giving each pupil a clear role; reduces copying and increases productive talk.
+Improves on-task behaviour by giving each student a clear role; reduces copying and increases productive talk.

 Prevents calling out and dominance by giving an orderly participation sequence; increases fairness felt.